ut-ras/RobotathonESP32/docs/_sections/_guide-supplementals/glossary.md

 **Chassis:**A chassis is a framework or structure that provides support and holds together various components of a larger system or device.
 It serves as a foundation or base on which other parts are mounted or attached.

+**CLI:** Stands for "Command Line Interface".
+A user can interact with the computer through typing commands into a terminal (which is a CLI)

 **Compile:**the process of converting source code written in a high-level programming language into a lower-level language or machine code that can be understood and executed by a computer.

 **Continuity Mode:**"Continuity mode" is a feature available on many multimeters, which is used to test for electrical continuity in a circuit.
 Continuity refers to the presence of a complete path for electric current to flow through a circuit without any breaks or interruptions.